Trump says he had 'right' to share information with Russia

 "This isn't the biggest news out of that meeting," he said.
 "Why is nobody talking about the President feels the responsibility to be more courteous to the Russians than to the American people."

 "He didn't talk about election meddling," the CNN counterterrorism analyst added.
-"It's his first face-to-face with the Russians and the secretary of state and the President can't say, 'You shouldn't be meddling in our election' but he can fire (FBI Director James Comey) for investigating that?
+"It's his first face-to-face with the Russians and the secretary of state and the President can't say, 'You shouldn't be meddling in our election' but he can fire Comey for investigating that?
 You've got to be kidding me."

 The potential consequences could hardly be more serious, former CIA case officer Bob Baer told CNN's Erin Burnett Monday night.